TrueNASGuide

 Recordsize: dataset-level block size

 ZFS writes data in variable-size blocks up to the dataset’s recordsize limit.
 The default is 128K, which is a reasonable middle ground but is often not optimal for the actual workload on a given dataset.
+(Recordsize is a dataset property; the fixed volblocksize on a zvol is its block-storage analogue — the distinction is covered in datasets vs zvols.)

 How to choose recordsize